 1. Drug manufacturing and/or distribution license

 The first and most important registration/ document is getting a drug license in India.
-Without a drug license/number no one is allowed to carry any type of pharmaceutical business in India.
-Depending upon the nature of business, that is, whether the company wants to do pharmaceutical manufacturing in India or just want to sell the drugs wholesale or through retail, the different type of licenses is provided under the Drugs and Cosmetic Act, 1940.
+Without a drug license/number, no one is allowed to carry any type of pharmaceutical business in India.
+Depending upon the nature of the business, that is, whether the company wants to do pharmaceutical manufacturing in India or just want to sell the drugs wholesale or through retail, the different type of licenses is provided under the Drugs and Cosmetic Act, of 1940.

-2. Goods and Service Tax Identification number
+2. Goods and Service Tax Identification Number

 Goods and Service Tax Identification Number (“GST Number”) is tax compliance which every company and business must take depending upon the turnover of the company.
-Applying for a GST Number is very easy and can easily be done by visiting the GST portal and by applying for it.
+Applying for a GST Number is very easy and can easily be done by visiting the GST portal and applying for it.

 3. Trademark Registration